npanuhin/npanuhin/README.md

 <details><summary>📢 Please read if you are a student of ITMO University</summary>

-> Use materials from educational repositories with caution!
+> Use materials from educational repositories with caution!<br>
 > Task statements are subject to change in the future.
-Understand the solution thoroughly before copying it.
+Understand the solution thoroughly before copying it.<br>
 > Remember, you may be asked to explain your solution and thought process for the homework assignments, as well as respond to questions about the material during the exam.

 </details>